csinva/csinva.github.io/_notes/ai/decisions.md

     - learns *action-utility function* = *Q-function* maps directly from actions to utility
   3. *reflex agent* - learns policy that maps directly from states to actions
 - after learning, can the agent make predictions about what the next state and reward will be before it takes each action?
-  - If it can, then it’s a model-based RL algorithm.
+  - if it can, then it’s a model-based RL algorithm.
   - if it cannot, it’s a model-free algorithm.

-### passive reinforcement learning
+## passive reinforcement learning

 - given policy $\pi$, learn $U^\pi (s)$
   - like policy evaluation, but transition model / reward function are unknown
 - *direct utility estimation* - run a bunch of trials to sample utility = expected total reward from each state
 - two ways to add prior
   1. *Bayesian reinforcement learning* - assume a prior P(h) on the transition model